Sptele/JCommands/README.md

 # JCommands
-JCommands is a framework that provides a simple command
+JCommands is a framework that provides a simple command interface for you to use.

  * A simple but modular command framework that is designed to make your command infrastructure as easy as possible.
  * The commands contain a name, flags that have parameters, flags that do not have parameters, and arguments.